ezecalvo/spark/README.md

 # SPARK: a nascent RNA simulator

-SPARK is a pipeline to generate _in silico_ nascent RNA datasets for short- or long-read RNA-sequencing to use in the optimization and validation of nascent RNA analyses.
+SPARK (Simulated Pre-mRNA and RNA Kinetics) is a pipeline to generate _in silico_ nascent RNA datasets for short- or long-read RNA-sequencing to use in the optimization and validation of nascent RNA analyses.

 In brief, these simulations generate reads from annotated mRNA isoforms and model transcription elongation rates for each nucleotide across a chosen number of genes.
 User-defined simulation parameters can be tuned to vary across a range of experimental conditions to generate data expected from approaches such as 4sU-seq, TT-seq, TimeLapse-seq, eSLAM-seq, 4sUDRB-seq, etc.